 New dogs will want to escape your household, and you may have to confine them in the yard.
 This is mainly for dog owners who dislike dogs in their houses.

 However, you may also prefer plastic wire over steel.
 This is because steel can hurt your pup’s paws as he digs.

-Once you treat your yard, it is important to restrict your dog from accessing it.
-You may keep this up for a couple of days until the chemicals wear off.
+Once you treat your yard, it is essential to restrict your dog from accessing it.
+You may keep this up for a few days until the chemicals wear off.

-However, you should always be careful to make sure that the thorny plants are safe.
-Some thorns may be poisonous to your dog which may risk his life.
+However, it would help if you were always careful to ensure that the thorny plants are safe.
+Some thorns may poison your dog, which may risk his life.

 Owning a dog is one of the best things on earth.
 However, we cannot forget to care for our dogs which means paying attention to them.